babblevoice/babble-drachtio-registrar/test/README.md

 ### Known issues

 - the reg class is used in each of domain.spec.js and user.spec.js rather than an object literal
-- the initial comments in the reg and Registrar module are incomplete, and the sendok module has no initial comment
+- the comments in the reg and Registrar module are incomplete, and the sendok module has none

 ## Future tasks